 Labs are one of the most common dogs around, and it’s easy to see why they make fantastic psychiatric service animals.
 Their high intelligence and gentle disposition mean they are easy to train, and, like poodles, their ability to retrieve makes them adept at responding to commands.

 Labs can also adapt well to any environment and are famed for their obedience and their friendly, calm natures.
 They are also known to display an eagerness to please their owners, which is a valued trait in the world of service dogs.
-As loyal companions with well-balanced personalities, Labrador Retrievers work well with people who need physical and emotional assistance.
-Labs are especially suited to adults or children with autism as they are great for creating calm stability in any surrounding.

 Havanese

 On the smaller side of the dog world, Havanese are famed for their affectionate dispositions and highly trainable personalities.
-The outgoing and loving nature of these animals makes them especially great service dogs for individuals with depression.
-Like other pooches on this list, Havanese can tune into their handler’s moods and provide a much-needed boost if they’re feeling low.
+These animals’ outgoing and loving nature makes them especially great service dogs for individuals with depression.

-Havanese are also easily trained and are adept at learning commands to retrieve objects or interrupt repetitive or harmful actions.
-These highly adaptable dogs are therefore great for individuals who have fluctuating moods or behaviors.
 Their thick, long fur and smaller size also means they make fantastic lap dogs.
 They love to play and can also serve as a focal point for handlers who get anxious and need a safe distraction.

 Miniature Schnauzer